 And don’t forget to have a feel too!
 Feeling textures yourself will help you understand how to photograph them better in terms of lighting and camera angle.

-An abstracted image that incorporates a strong colour scheme draws the viewer’s attention to colour as an abstract in itself.
+An abstracted image that incorporates a strong color scheme draws the viewer’s attention to color as an abstract in itself.

-Try prioritising colour as the centre of interest in your photography.
-You’ll often find that a colourful surface makes for fascinating abstract photography ideas.
+Try prioritizing color as the center of interest in your photography.
+You’ll often find that a colorful surface makes for fascinating abstract photography ideas.
 No matter the subject!